 In the Northeast, it’s wise to wait until Memorial Day weekend to arrange window boxes and hanging baskets.
 Be sure to locate these near a hose; they demand water daily (twice daily in periods of high heat).
 I fertilize mine with every watering.

 Because window garden subjects are growing fast these spring days, they require plenty of food, water, and fresh air.
 Watch for signs of trouble after the long indoor winter.
 Get after any infestation promptly; many plants are somewhat tired now and not in shape to cope with pests.
 Begin to discard the plants that didn’t perform well for you.
 I wait until June to bring my “keepers” outdoors.

 Geraniums (Pelargoniums).
-Prune to encourage low, stocky growth, but don’t cut back so hard you remove a lot of flowering wood.
+Prune to encourage low, stocky growth, but don’t cut back so hard that you remove a lot of flowering wood.
 The pink in my music room window (above), which I achieved from cuttings taken last August, bloomed and bloomed all winter long.
-They are eagerly awaiting a holiday out of doors.
+They are eagerly awaiting a holiday outdoors.

 Enjoy the Birds!
-Birds are at their most active now; take time from your garden chores to observe their nervous, and often humorous, nest-building antics.
+Birds are at their most active now; take time from your garden chores to observe their nervous, and sometimes humorous, nest-building antics.

 If you find my monthly “what-to-do-when” lists helpful, by all means let me know.
 As always, I love to hear from you.